U.S. current account deficit smallest in nearly two years

-WASHINGTON The U.S. current account deficit fell in the third quarter and was its narrowest in nearly two years as the goods and services gap shrank, a government report showed on Tuesday.
+WASHINGTON The U.S. current account deficit fell more than expected in the third quarter and was its narrowest in nearly two years as the goods and services gap shrank, a government report showed on Tuesday.

 The Commerce Department said the current account deficit, which measures the flow of goods, services and investments into and out of the country, fell to $107.5 billion, the lowest since the fourth quarter of 2010, from $118.1 billion in the second quarter.